lvanderlaat/parallel_python_workshop/README.md

 # Basic Parallel Python, an overview

-All scripts are in folder `scr`.
-Slides in `docs`

 ## Python Standard Library

 ### Example 0: `threading`

 `threading` is the Python Standard Library to run shared memory concurrent jobs without the need for a multi-core architecture.
 Is best suited for I/O, network and database non-CPU-intensive tasks.

 `00_freesound_scraping.py` is a simple script to search and download sounds from the [freesound](https://freesound.org/) collaborative database.
-In `00_freesound_scraping_threading.py`, its a multithreaded implementation, we transform the `for` loops to functions definitions, and then initialize a `Thread` object for each queary and sound to download.
+In `00_freesound_scraping_threading.py`, its multithreaded implementation, we transform the `for` loops to functions definitions, and then initialize a `Thread` object for each queary and sound to download.
 Measure execution times:

     ./scr/$ time python 00_freesound_scraping.py
     ./scr/$ time python 00_freesound_scraping_threading.py